jimhigson/oboe.js/README.md

 **Oboe.js** is an asynchronous, progressive json parser for ajax built on top of [clarinet](https://github.com/dscape/clarinet).
-It provides an intuitive interface to read the ajax response while the request is still ongoing and gzips down to about **3.8k**.
+It provides an intuitive interface to read a streaming ajax response while the request is still ongoing.
+Oboe is pure transport layer; it doesn't care if you are using jQuery, Angular, d3.js or raw Javascript and integrates neatly with any of those appraoches.

+Oboe is like progressive html rendering but for your ajax requests.

 # Purpose

-The aim of Oboe is to let you start using your data as early as possible with as simple an interface as is possible.
-It works with jQuery, Angular, d3 or any other library you might happen to be using.

-Your web application probably makes the user wait longer for io than anything else.
-However, during much of the waiting there will already be enough data loaded in the browser to show things on the page.
-This is especially true on mobile networks where requests can sporadically stall or cut out halfway.
+Developers put a lot of effort into making faster scripts.
+However, your web application probably waits arround longer for io than it spends executing javascript.
+For most of this waiting there is probably already enough data recieved to get started.
+This is doubly so on mobile networks where requests can sporadically stall or cut out halfway.

-Think of it as progressive html rendering for the ajax age.
+By using the available data earlier you can create faster, more robust interfaces.
+You can ajax in more data while at the same time start showing it earlier.

 # Use cases